 And in my course, Live Free Academy, we include skills training in the top services that businesses are hiring for right now, and we cover how to do the things that Pinterest managers do!

-Tools You Need to be a Pinterest Manager
+Tools You Need to Become a Pinterest Manager

-Common platforms you need to be a Pinterest manager will vary for each person, but everyone needs these common tools in their tool belt.
+The common platforms you need to become a Pinterest manager will vary for each person, but everyone needs these common tools in their tool belt.

 Canva – So you can design visually beautiful, on-brand Pins for your client (remember Pinterest is a visual search engine).